harEshInBerlin/weasleys.github.io/about.md

 ### Read 52 books, 1 for each week! :books:

+* January
 	* Homo Deus - Yuval Noah Harari
 	* Fear and Loathing in Las Vegas - Hunter Thompson
 	* Thinking in Systems - Donella H. Meadows
 	* 1984 - George Orwell

 Will keep on adding to this list as the year progress! :)